imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 second state than the first.
 All of us.

-In my personal experience I have felt a strong feeling of teamwork and commeraderie when I'm working with people who all humbly admit they don't *really* know what they're doing.
+In my personal experience I have felt a strong feeling of teamwork and camaraderie when I'm working with people who all humbly admit they don't *really* know what they're doing.
 Note the qualification there - nobody is saying they are incompetent, just that there are distinct limits to their knowledge and understanding.
 There is the sense that